-- MHWs were observed in the Northeast Pacific, eastern equatorial Pacific, Southwest Pacific near New Zealand, Northeast Atlantic, Gulf of Mexico and Labrador basin.
+- MHWs were observed in the Northeast Pacific, Northwest Pacific, eastern equatorial Pacific, Southwest Pacific near New Zealand, Northeast Atlantic, Gulf of Mexico, Labrador basin and the Arabian Sea.

 ((Left panel) Monthly SST anomaly (shaded) and locations experiencing marine heat waves (hatched) by the end date labelled in the plot. (right panel) SST evolution at a specific location.
 Green line and blue line are the 90th percentile and daily climatology, respectively.
 Shaded area denotes the periods experiencing MHW.
 MHW is defined as a prolonged warming exceeding 90th percentile of daily SST for at least 14 consecutive days.
 Data is derived from NCEI OISSTv2.1 and the reference period is 1991-2020